SammyShaw/SammyShaw.github.io/_posts/_2022-01-26-cnn-fruit-classification.md

 ### Context <a name="overview-context"></a>

 I want to build a robot that will pick up my kids' toys, AND put them in the correct bins!
-Because my four-year old is better at playing with toys than picking them up, and because I'm better at throwing them all in one basket than sorting them.
-I'll use Deep Learning techniques to train a computer to recognize a Brio from a Bananagram (and other toys).
+Because my four-year old is better at playing with toys than picking them up, and because I'm better at throwing them all in one basket than sorting them, I'll use Deep Learning techniques to train a computer to recognize a Brio from a Bananagram (among other toys).

 I'll use my own images of my kids' toys as a unique, albiet limited, custom dataset, because I'll want to simulate the real-world scenarios of his toys scattered throughout the house.